gruns/icecream/README.md

 ```

 then `ic()` helps here, too.
 Without arguments, `ic()` inspects itself and
-prints the call's filename and line number.
+prints the calling filename and line number.

 ```python
 from icecream import ic